hangyao/Deep-Learning/README.md

 # Deep Learning notMNIST
-1_notmnist: Preprocess notMNIST data and train a simple logistic regression model on it.
+- 1_notmnist: Preprocess notMNIST data and train a simple logistic regression model on it.
-2_fullyconnected: Train a fully-connected network using Gradient Descent and Stochastic Gradient Descent.
+- 2_fullyconnected: Train a fully-connected network using Gradient Descent and Stochastic Gradient Descent.
+- 3_regularization: Use regularization techniques to improve a deep learning model.

 ## Install